X icon white, transparent background.

 Do #2: Approach the discussion with empathy

-Even though you’ve given your team member time to prepare for the conversation, a caring, empathetic manager should check in at the start of the meeting to make sure their employee is okay with discussing why they didn’t get the desired promotion.
+Even though you’ve given your team member time to prepare for the conversation, it’s important to begin the meeting by checking in with them.
+A caring, empathetic manager should ensure the employee is ready and comfortable discussing why they didn’t receive the promotion.

-In a situation like this, where the unsuccessful applicant may feel discouraged, telling them that you intend to be straightforward while leaving room for their input will give them a sense of ownership over the meeting’s outcome.
+In situations where the employee may feel discouraged, it’s helpful to communicate that you’ll be straightforward while welcoming their input.
+This approach gives them a sense of ownership over the discussion and its outcomes.

 Daivat Dholakia, VP of Operations at Essenvia